alssndr/Cervellone-2033/replit.md

 This is a sports team management and balancing application designed for coaches and players.
 The system allows admins to create matches, invite players via tokenized links, and automatically balance teams based on player ratings across multiple athletic attributes.
 The application supports various team formats (3v3, 5v5, 8v8, 11v11) and provides visual representations of team balance through charts, field views, and statistics panels.

-**Status**: ✅ Production Ready - Extended with lineup variants, player management, and UX improvements (October 2025)
+**Status**: ✅ Production Ready - Full feature set with variant system, player management, and visual team displays (October 2025)

 ## User Preferences